Keto Cinnamon Roll Coffee Cake

 All the cinnamon roll flavor packed into a low carb coffee cake, and I use a keto cake mix to keep it ridiculously simple.
 Only 1.7 net carbs per slice.

-I combined two of my favorite things on this site, my keto cinnamon rolls and my original keto coffee cake, into one recipe.
-The result is a spongy, moist cake with buttery cinnamon swirled through every layer and a vanilla creme glaze drizzled on top.
-I make this when I want something that feels special but takes almost no effort.
+I combined two of my favorite recipes on this site into one, and the result surprised me.
+This is a spongy, moist cake with buttery cinnamon swirled through every layer and a vanilla creme glaze drizzled on top.
+I make it when I want something that feels special but takes almost no effort.

 Slices of cinnamon coffee cake on a white tray.

-Here’s why I keep coming back to this keto cinnamon coffee cake.
-It takes three shortcuts that make the whole process feel effortless, and the result still tastes like I spent all morning baking.
+Here’s why I keep coming back to this one.
+Three shortcuts make the whole process feel effortless, and the finished cake still tastes like I spent all morning baking.

-• A keto cake mix does the heavy lifting.
-I’ve tested several brands and they all work here.
-Most larger grocery stores carry them now, and the texture is honestly better than a lot of from-scratch low carb cakes I’ve tried.
-I reach for Duncan Hines or Good Dees depending on what’s in stock.
+• A box cake mix handles the base.
+I’ve tested several keto brands and they all work here.
+Most larger grocery stores carry them now, and the texture is better than a lot of from-scratch low carb cakes I’ve tried.
+I reach for Duncan Hines or Good Dees depending on what’s in stock, but King Arthur works well too.

 • No rolling, no shaping, no dough stress.
 You get all the cinnamon roll flavor without making a yeast dough.
 I just swirl the buttery cinnamon mixture right into the batter.
 It takes about 30 seconds.

 • One pan, no fuss.
 I bake this in a square dish every time.
 Pour, swirl, bake.
-If you’re looking for more keto cake recipes that keep things simple, this is the place to start.
+If you like easy one-pan baking, my keto pumpkin dump cake uses the same approach.

-What I love about this keto coffee cake is how it fills the house with that warm cinnamon smell while it bakes.
+What I love is how the cinnamon fills the house while it bakes.
 My family wanders into the kitchen before I even pull it from the oven.
-I usually make it on a Sunday morning alongside a pot of coffee, but it works just as well as a keto breakfast option during the week if you bake it the night before.
+I usually make this on a Sunday morning alongside a pot of coffee, but it works just as well baked the night before for a weekday breakfast.
+It reheats in about 15 seconds and tastes like I just pulled it from the oven.

 The cinnamon swirl layer is the real star.
 I use a mix of butter, brown sugar-free sweetener, cinnamon, and a couple tablespoons of the reserved cake mix to thicken it up.
-When you drop it into the batter in small chunks, it creates these pockets of gooey cinnamon throughout the whole cake.
+When you drop it into the batter in small chunks, it creates pockets of gooey cinnamon throughout.
 Every slice looks different, and that’s part of the charm.
+Here’s what I figured out after testing this multiple times: the box batter stays lighter than from-scratch batters, which is exactly why those pockets hold their shape instead of absorbing into the crumb.
+If you’ve ever had the swirl disappear into a homemade batter, that’s the reason.

 Youtube